- Written by Dr.Mehmet Demircioglu

 A natural result begins with a natural plan.
 The hairline should not be too low, too straight, or too dense in a way that does not match the donor supply.
 The transition zone should use finer grafts.
 The angles should follow the natural direction of growth.
 The density should be strong enough to satisfy the eye but not so aggressive that it endangers the donor.

 I watch future hair loss for the same reason.
 If we create a youthful hairline for a young patient whose crown and mid scalp may continue thinning, the result can look isolated later.
-A good result should not only look good in the first year.
+A strong result should not only look natural in the first year.
 It should remain logical over time.

 A careful case may require fewer grafts than a rushed case and still look better.
 A high graft number can sound attractive, but if the donor area is overharvested or the grafts are placed poorly, the patient does not receive real value.
 For patients comparing Turkey with other countries, I recommend reading my detailed page about hair transplant cost in Turkey.

 For many international patients, travel, hotel, medication, transfers, aftercare, and revision risk also matter.
 A cheap first surgery can become expensive if it creates a repair case.
-I prefer a transparent plan over a dramatic sales number for that reason.
+A transparent plan is safer than a dramatic sales number for that reason.

 The cheapest quote often becomes expensive when it encourages the wrong decision.
 If a clinic promises extreme density, a very low hairline, or a very high graft count without careful donor analysis, the patient may need repair work later.
 Repair surgery is usually more limited, more difficult, and more emotionally stressful than doing the first surgery properly.